ANIMAL SAMARITANS MIDLANDS TRUST

 TODD & CERI

-They were both about 4-5 months old when they were caught and the process of domestication started in the recovery home; this was actually initiated by the family dogs in the foster home.
-Both reluctantly took to the harness and collar, but were still understandably very timid and easily spooked.
+They were both about 4-5 months old when they were caught and the process of domestication started in the recovery home; this was actually initiated by the family dogs there; they reluctantly took to the harness and collar, but were still understandably very timid and easily spooked.
 They both showed steady improvement and good progress with patient care in socializing with other dogs – it soon became apparent that they were destined to stay as a pair.

 A delightful family from mid-Shropshire was the perfect match for Todd and Ceri; they have shown wonderful patience in continuing the domestication process with the love and attention only a dedicated family could provide.

-They are beautiful dogs; playful, attentive and thoroughly family oriented dogs now – the family can be proud of their own achievements with them.
+Here they are now (May 2018) - beautiful dogs; playful, attentive and thoroughly family oriented dogs now – the family can be proud of their own achievements with them.
 It is difficult to believe that these are the same feral pups that were struggling for survival at the beginning of 2017.

 HECTOR & BERTIE